HyeonsukPark/javascript-master/Javascript-master/README.md

 ## How to start the page

-1. First of all, the users should put their name, height, weight and diet.
+1. First, the user should put their name, height, weight and diet.
-2. As soon as they click the button 'compare Me', A grid appears.
-The grid has 9 tiles which have a variety of dinosours.
-The grid shows names, pictures and explanations about dinosours.
-Also, the users can compare their information with dinosour's one.
-There are random facts about dinosours.
+2. Click the button 'compare Me'.
+As soon as the user clicks the button, A grid will appear.
+The grid has 9 tiles with various dinosaurs.
+The grid shows the names, pictures and description for dinosaurs.
+3. The user can compare their information with dinosour's information.
+Each tile has random descriptions: info about dinosaur, compared info between the user and the dinosaur.

 ### Project logic